USGS-WiM/wimpo/README.md

 ## Development Workflow

 Explain the desired workflow for development.
-This should be outlined by the lead developer of the repository, based on the guidelines and requirements laid out in the [WIM Collaborative Development Constitution](https://github.com/USGS-WiM/wimfo/tree/dev/Development/Development_at_WIM/Application_Standards).
+This should be outlined by the lead developer of the repository, based on the guidelines and requirements detailed in the [WIM Collaborative Development Constitution](https://github.com/USGS-WiM/wimfo/tree/dev/Development/Development_at_WIM/Application_Standards).

 ## Deployment